rostro36/Notes/Big Data/Week 07/07_questions.md

 	- Reduce task (when a reduce function gets applied to data)
 	- Reduce slot(when a machine does a reduce job)
 	- Machine that has a reduce slot.
+- How long does MapReduce take on a 1000-node cluster?
+	- A few hours, maybe even a day.
 ## Input/Output
 - What is the input for MapReduce?
 	- Keyvalues (*Splits*) of one or many Hfiles or from databases, which are stored in different blocks on different machines.